Information Design: Project 2

 With nulls set in place, each point is now available to be moved up and down freely, I then set each point to match with the data provided in the article.

-Trim Paths are also added into the stroke line, which will become the main
+Trim Paths are also added into the stroke line, which will become the

 For the bullet points itself, I made a short bounce animation that is placed specifically in accordance to the movement of the line's trim path as it reaches each point.